Natasha08/dev_etools/README.md

 <p>The default database name is freetools.
 The tables are users, efridge & egym (see gist below)</p>

 #create a secret.js file
+<a href"#secret-js"></a>
+This file will handle the secret keys for the express session and cookie generation on the api-server side of the app.
+Place this file in your root directory.
 <h5>#example</h5>
 <em>secret.js</em><br />
 <code>var secretKey = 'very long string';</code><br />